jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 # Studying Techniques

-Here are a few blog posts from others that influenced my thinking about studying and productivity in med school:
+Here are a few blog posts from others that influenced my thinking about studying and productivity in med school.

 ### Step 1